The King of Fighters XI: Reception

+Sales

 Since the PlayStation 2 was being replaced by a new console during the release of The King of Fighters XI, Gamasutra listed the game as one for the "hardcore gamer".
 However, in its release week in Japan, The King of Fighters XI was the only PlayStation 2 title to be featured on Japanese sales charts alongside Konami's World Soccer Winning Eleven 10.
 The number of copies the game sold in Japan throughout 2005 is unknown, although it sold 47,225 units in 2006.

+Critical response

 Critical reception to The King of Fighters XI has been "generally favorable" based on an average score of 75 out of 100 on the Metacritic website.
 The quality of gameplay and cast of characters was the subject of positive response.
 GameZone said it offered the "most bang for your buck" on the PS2, considering its late release schedule, calling it a "complex" 2D fighter game.
 GamesRadar+ enjoyed the considerably higher number of characters and the noticeably fast combat than in previous entries in the series.
 Ryan Clements of IGN called it "a very old-school 2D fighter" while indicating that the style of the series had not changed much since The King of Fighters '94.
 He said the game was well organized, despite the large number of playable characters, and enjoyed experimenting with each character's variable fighting techniques.
 He added that fights would be very difficult for players, until they learned how to use the special moves.
 Andrew Park of GameSpot opined that the game was well-balanced with its variety of playable characters and complimented its illustrative design.
 Eurogamer called it an "excellent 2D game", comparable to other works such as one of Capcom's most famous games, Street Fighter III, although they complained about the lack of popular characters from the franchise such as Joe Higashi.